FRC1257/robotics-training/SNAILTalks/Robot Code & Better Practices.md

    - Elevators
    - Anything remotely complicated (see 254 in 2018)
      - Multiuse subsystems with many moving parts
- - Subsystems are singletons automatically
+ - Subsystems are singletons
    - Can only create one version of something
    - Useful to avoid breaking control flow
    - Avoid having two instances of our code controlling the same hardware
      -  Can lead to very bad bugs
+   -  WPILib `Subsystem`s are automatically Singletons
    - Example: [2590 in 2018](https://github.com/Team2590/FRC2590-2018-PostIRI/blob/master/src/org/usfirst/frc/team2590/subsystems/Intake.java)

 ## Collision Avoidance